 These candidates lost badly, but now are claiming fraud

-"Everything I said about Brian Kemp was true, but here's the other thing I said was true: he is a much better choice than Stacey Abrams," he said shortly after polls closed, referring to the matchup this fall between Kemp and Democrat Abrams.
+"Everything I said about Brian Kemp was true, but here's the other thing I said was true: He is a much better choice than Stacey Abrams," Perdue said shortly after polls closed, referring to the matchup this fall between Kemp and the Democrat Abrams.
 "And so we are going to get behind our governor."

 But another one of his opponents felt something was off.